Frojd/Wagtail-Pipit/docs/adding-sentry.md

 - This will trigger and error and send it to sentry

 #### Next.js
+- Requires [Activating Sentry in Next.js](#activating-sentry-in-nextjs), source maps are uploaded by `withSentryConfig`.
 - When it comes to Next.js we need to define the DSN before `npm run build` runs, which is normally in our CI pipeline.
 Here we assume you use GitHub Actions as it's the default CI service for Pipit.
 - Go to your repository on GitHub
 - Navigate to Settings > Secrets and variables > Actions